-When hygiene is a priority, Our Bio-Proof Stretch ceilings is the solution, specially treated, this dedicated material acts continuously to impede the development of bacteria and moulds on its surface.
+When hygiene is a priority, Our Bio-Pruf Stretch ceilings are the solution, specially treated, this dedicated material acts continuously to impede the development of bacteria and moulds on its surface.
 In accordance with health regulations in force, it is the perfect solution for hospitals, medical laboratories, surgeries and the pharmaceutical and food industries, clean rooms, catering services etc.

 Simplicity of assembly, fitting and removal is one of our stretch ceilings landmark advantages, the membrane is made to measure off site, therefore disruption during installation is kept to an absolute minimum, as soon as the ceiling is installed the area can be reoccupied as there are no drying times or unpleasant odours.
 In the event of change, the ceiling membrane can be removed very easily, the changes made, and the original ceiling can be reinstated giving back your sealed environment with the minimum of disruption.